osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 1. Using any text editor, create a file that contains the diagnostics configuration in JSON form.
    - For content structure, see [Example - Retrieve the diagnostics configuration](#example).
+   - For a table of all available parameters, see [Diagnostics parameters](#diagnostics-parameters).
 3. Save the file.
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/diagnostics`